Dietrich von Falkenberg: Military career

 In 1630, Sweden intervened into the Thirty Years' War on the side of the Protestants.
-On 27 July, Magdeburg's former administrator Christian Wilhelm von Brandenburg slipped into the city, seizing back power.
+On 27 July, Magdeburg's former administrator Christian Wilhelm of Brandenburg slipped into the city, seizing back power.
 Christian Wilhelm immediately declared his allegiance for Sweden.
 Falkenberg was appointed to the rank of Commandant and sent to Magdeburg, which he managed to enter in October by disguising himself as a sailor.
 He then presented the city's council with a letter reassuring them of Sweden's support in their struggle against the Holy Roman Empire and the Catholic League.
 Soon afterwards, Imperial general Gottfried Heinrich Graf zu Pappenheim chased Magdeburg's militia into the city, imposing a siege.
 In the meantime, Falkenberg became the head of Magdeburg's garrison, organized a recruitment drive and strengthened the fortifications.
 The majority of Magdeburg's population appeared reluctant as they have grown tired of the war, the exception being the local radical Protestant clergy.

 Gustavus deemed the defence of Magdeburg as particularly important as its fall would discourage other German Protestants from joining his alliance.
 Nevertheless, he preferred to march his army east, towards eastern Pomerania and the Oder river, instead to relieving Magdeburg.
 In March 1631, Pappenheim's initial blockading force rose to 25,000 after he was joined by Johann Tserclaes, Count of Tilly.
 Tilly focused his attention on Magdeburg taking the suburbs of Sudenburg and Neustadt on 21 and 23 April respectively.
 On 24 April, Tilly requested the Magdeburgers to surrender or face a direct assault.
 The city's council urged Falkenberg to surrender honorably, however he continued to insist that the Swedes would arrive in time to relieve the garrison.
 The odds were stacked against the defenders, as the city was guarded by only 2,500 trained troops and 5,000 conscripted civilians (2,000 of whom were children).
 Furthermore, the Swedes were at a distance of 90 km.
 The Imperialist installed their artillery on the city's perimeter, launching a fierce bombardment.
 On 18 May, Falkenberg defiantly rejected a second Imperialist proposal.